 - Where will I retire to lower my expenses during retirement?

 Step 3: Execute

 Once you’ve created your plan, it’s important to stick with it.
 Develop a plan on how to track your progress.
 Make sure to determine where the money will come from to put towards your savings, invest wisely and get advisors to guide you along the way, and with proper guidance adjust your investment strategies and asset choices when necessary.
 You may even need to update your plan if your circumstances change.
 And once you retire, you’ll want to keep an eye on expenses and income to ensure a long, happy retirement.
 Some individuals are living longer and spending more time in retirement compared to their working years.

 Now that you have envisioned, strategized, and created a plan for your dream retirement, it is time to execute it!

 Retirement is all about pursuing lifelong passions and turning dreams into reality.
 Making the right investment can be a very rewarding part of that process.
-If you are ready to learn more about how a self-directed IRA can help you achieve your dream retirement, take advantage of our promotional offer.
-Open a retirement account before the tax deadline of April 18, 2016 and we will waive the transfer fee.
+If you are ready to learn more about how a self-directed IRA can help you achieve your dream retirement, take advantage of our free consultation here.